regandequasie/personal_portfolio/README.md

 In 2023, a small number of songs dominated the streaming charts, with a highly right-skewed distribution in stream counts indicating that most tracks received relatively modest attention while a select few achieved massive success
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/1302f5b7-5c90-49db-adde-0f113df47dc9" />

-A few positive takeaways show that artists should focus on taking on new songs solo...
+A few positive takeaways show that artists should focus on taking on new songs solo...<br>
 <img width="350" alt="Screenshot 2025-07-05 at 4 22 19 PM" src="https://github.com/user-attachments/assets/15f78a2f-f597-4577-898a-ad9120ab92f1" />

 ... as well as aim to release their next new hit in January to maximize their chances of getting higher streams.